20+ Strangest Stories of Greek Mythology

 12. The King Who Eats His Children

-Kronos, the Titan king, feared a prophecy: his child would overthrow him.
-So, he devoured his children whole.
+Kronos was the Titan king who feared a prophecy: his child would overthrow him.
+So, he ate his children whole.
 Rhea, his wife, tricked him with a stone wrapped in swaddling clothes.
-Young Zeus, hidden by Gaia, grew strong.
+But young Zeus was hidden by Gaia, and he grew strong.

-Returning, he tricked Kronos into vomiting his siblings.
-Together, they waged war, dethroning the Titan king.
-Kronos was forever bound.
-He became a cautionary tale.
-Time itself could be devoured.
-Even the most powerful feared the future they fathered.
+After returning, he tricked Kronos into vomiting his siblings.
+They waged war and dethroned the Titan king.
+Kronos was forever bound and became a cautionary tale.

 13. Pan Creates a Flute Out of a Woman

-Heartbroken, Pan heard the wind sigh through the reeds, a melody like Syrinx’s laughter.
-He cut and bound the reeds, their lengths mirroring her fleeing steps.
-Thus, the pan flute was born, forever capturing her memory in its haunting song.
+Pan was heartbroken, and he heard the wind sigh through the reeds, a melody like Syrinx’s laughter.
+He cut and bound the reeds, and their lengths mirrored her fleeing steps.
+Pan created a flute to capture her memory forever in its haunting song.

 14. Ixion Impregnates Cloud

-Ixion, king of the Lapiths, dared desire Hera, Zeus’s wife.
-The enraged king of gods offered a phantom cloud in her place.
-Ixion, fooled by the illusion, became its unwilling lover.
-From this strange union, Centaurus was born.
-He was the father of the monstrous centaurs – half-man, half-horse.
-They were forever marked by Ixion’s lust and Zeus’s cruel trickery.
+Ixion is king of the Lapiths, and he dared desire Hera, Zeus’s wife.
+The enraged Zeus offered a phantom cloud in her place.
+Fooled by the illusion, Ixion became its unwilling lover.
+Centaurus, a monstrous being of half-man, half-horse, was born from this strange union.
+Centaurus was forever marked by Ixion’s lust and Zeus’s cruel trickery.

 15. Dionysus Gestated in Zeus’s thigh

-Semele, consumed by Zeus’s godly power, died giving birth.
-But Zeus, in a desperate act, stitched the unborn Dionysus into his thigh.
-Sheltered within the king of gods, the child matured until Zeus “birthed” him anew.
-This unique gestation earned Dionysus the title “twice-born”.
-It solidified his role as a god of change and unusual paths.
+After being consumed by Zeus’s godly power, Semele died giving birth.
+But desperately Zeus stitched the unborn Dionysus into his thigh.
+The child matured until Zeus “birthed” him anew and earned Dionysus the title “twice-born”.
+Dionysus took the role as a god of change and unusual paths.

 16. Hera Restores Her Own Virginity